Farewell, Alexis Sanchez: Man Utd's £560,000-a-week nightmare | Goal.com

 After a handful of good performances and five goals in 45 appearances, Sanchez's United career is over.

-He struggled from the outset for the Red Devils, with fans and pundits perplexed as to what had happened to a player that had consistenly lit up the Premier League in north London.
+He struggled from the outset for the Red Devils, with fans and pundits perplexed as to what had happened to a player that had consistently lit up the Premier League in north London.

 This was not the sought-after attacker coveted by many who had been imperious for Barcelona and Arsenal.
 He was unrecognisable.